nasa/multipath-tcp-tools/README.md

 ### mptcp-over-ppp-links
 ---
 The mptcp-over-ppp-links directory contains the scripts and files needed to support the type of MPTCP over PPP tests used in this experiment.

+This resulting system leverages MPTCP to provide long-lived, responsive TCP connections that would have previously stalled or timed out using MLPPP.
+The system as a whole provides better fairness, stability, and responsiveness, allowing multiple data flows to share the available resources equally and automatically.
+It provides a more efficient and reliable communication channel.
+This can be done without impacting the scientific payloads directly, changing only the ground station and aircraft gateway.

 Packages of these files are available in the downloads/releases section.
 However, if you need the source or are curious as to which files are modified, this is the place to look.

 ### multipath-udp-proxy
 ---